KailaBtw/Reactyl/README.md

 <details><summary>Backend Changes (click to expand)</summary>

+- move to gitlab?
+Use a sync task to keep both updated?
 - Clean up Documentation and javadoc
 - Clean up readme
 - fix github pages being unable to access script.json or anything in assets